Hyperbolic Network Latent Space Model with Learnable Curvature: Theoretical Analysis

 \subsection{Consistency Results}

 In this section, we present the consistency results of the maximum-likelihood estimators.
 Developing consistency results for the maximum-likelihood estimators with hyperbolic geometry is a challenging problem due to the non-linearity and non-convexity of the hyperbolic distance metric.
-We establish consistency results for two situations: (1) the consistency rates of $\hat P$ and $\hat \Theta$, where the latent space dimension is allowed to be misspecified; and (2) the consistency rates of $\hK$ and $\hZ$, where the latent space dimension is correctly specified.
+We establish consistency results for two situations: (1) the consistency rates of $\hat P$ and $\hat \Theta$, and (2) the consistency rates of $\hK$ and $\hZ$, where the latent space dimension is correctly specified.

-We first characterize the consistency of $\hat P$ and $\hat \Theta$ with potentially misspecified latent space dimension following the approximate low-rank framework in the matrix completion literature \citep{davenport20141}.
-In our case, the approximate low-rank framework essentially considers matrices with a bounded nuclear norm: $\|Z\Lambda Z^T\|_* \leq n \sqrt{(d+1)} \cosh(\sqrt{C_1} C_3)$.
+We first characterize the consistency of $\hat P$ and $\hat \Theta$ following the approximate low-rank framework in the matrix completion literature \citep{davenport20141}.
+In our case, we refer to the matrices as having a bounded nuclear norm: $\|Z\Lambda Z^T\|_* \leq n \sqrt{(d+1)} \cosh(\sqrt{C_1} C_3)$.
 Here, $\|\cdot\|_*$ represents the summation of the singular values of a matrix.